-- For Mr. Lombardi, our President and Chief Executive Officer, (a) successfully lead the Company through the challenging macroeconomic environment created by significant supply chain challenges and high inflation, delivering strong financial performance following a record fiscal 2022 with record Sales, EBITDA and EPS, (b) delivered cash flow in excess of \$220 million while rebuilding inventory impacted by supply chain issues, (c) managed significant debt paydown with leverage below targeted level by year end, and (d) advanced 3-year roadmap for Company's ESG initiatives, including publication of initial ESG report. - For Ms. Sacco, our Chief Financial Officer, (a) helped successfully lead the Company through the challenging macroeconomic environment created by significant supply chain challenges and high inflation, delivering a financial performance following a record fiscal 2022 with record Sales, EBITDA and EPS, (b) delivered cash flow in excess of \$220 million while rebuilding inventory impacted by supply chain issues, (c) managed significant debt paydown with leverage below targeted level by year end, (d) worked within the finance function on maintaining and strengthening procedures and policies in support of effective controls, while helping to drive profitable growth, (e) continued enhancements in information management, technology and cybersecurity and (f) maintained strong investor relations program. - For Mr. Mekhail, our Executive Vice President of Marketing & Sales, (a) successfully drove North American financial performance in the challenging macroeconomic environment which included significant supply chain challenges and high inflation, (b) continued to deliver strong sales and profit growth in ecommerce channels, (c) continued to strengthen marketing and sales team, and (d) successfully launched several new products extending product lines and growing revenue and profitability.
+- For Mr. Lombardi, our President and Chief Executive Officer, (a) successfully lead the Company through the challenging macroeconomic environment created by significant supply chain challenges and high inflation, delivering solid financial performance, (b) delivered cash flow of about \$240 million despite inventory impacted by supply chain issues, (c) managed significant debt paydown with leverage below targeted level by year end, and (d) advanced 3-year roadmap for Company's ESG initiatives, including publication of initial ESG report. - For Ms. Sacco, our Chief Financial Officer, (a) helped successfully lead the Company through the challenging macroeconomic environment created by significant supply chain challenges and high inflation, delivering a solid financial, (b) delivered cash flow of over \$240 million, (c) managed significant debt paydown with leverage below targeted level by year end, (d) worked within the finance function on maintaining and strengthening procedures and policies in support of effective controls, while helping to drive profitable growth, (e) continued enhancements in information management, technology and cybersecurity and (f) maintained strong investor relations program. - For Mr. Mekhail, our Executive Vice President of Marketing & Sales, (a) successfully drove North American financial performance in the challenging macroeconomic environment which included significant supply chain challenges and high inflation, (b) actively managed marketing initiatives and spend to continue to deliver strong sales and profit growth in ecommerce channels, (c) successfully lead margin improvement projects to reduce impact of inflation, and (d) successfully launched several new products extending product lines and growing revenue and profitability.

-- For Mr. P'Pool, our Senior Vice President, General Counsel and Corporate Secretary, (a) strong performance in providing legal advice to the Board and senior management particularly with regard to management of operations in context of the significant supply chain challenges and high inflation, (b) advanced 3-year roadmap for Company's ESG initiatives, including publication of initial ESG report, (c) strengthened the organization in terms of business conduct, compliance and control, and (d) managed the legal function to support the Company's results in the challenging environment and secured, protected and defended the Company's legal rights and interests. - For Mr. Zerillo, our Senior Vice President, Operations, (a) managed the supply chain to minimize disruption to the business during challenging environment created by significant supply chain challenges and high inflation, (b) continued to expand and improve performance of, primary logistics and warehouse provider resulting in significant efficiency improvements, (c) effectively delivered productivity and savings near targeted levels despite significant difficulties created by labor, supply chain and inflationary pressures, and (d) continued evolution of the Company's manufacturing partner network capabilities to address supply chain constraints and support business growth.
+- For Mr. P'Pool, our Senior Vice President, General Counsel and Corporate Secretary, (a) strong performance in providing legal advice to the Board and senior management particularly with regard to management of operations in context of the significant supply chain challenges and challenged suppliers, (b) advanced 3-year roadmap for Company's ESG initiatives, including publication of initial ESG report, (c) strengthened the organization in terms of business conduct, compliance and control, and (d) managed the legal function to support the Company's results in the challenging environment and secured, protected and defended the Company's legal rights and interests. - For Mr. Zerillo, our Senior Vice President, Operations, (a) managed the supply chain to minimize disruption to the business during challenging environment created by significant supply chain challenges and high inflation, (b) continued to expand and improve performance of, primary logistics and warehouse provider resulting in best in class performance, (c) effectively delivered productivity and savings near targeted levels despite inflationary pressures, and (d) continued evolution of the Company's manufacturing partner network capabilities to address supply chain constraints, challenged suppliers and support business growth.